UNFOLDING: FIRST NATIONS WORKS ON PAPER EXHIBITION, EDITORIAL

-01 Unfolding: Exhibition Design
+01 Unfolding Exhibition

 I knew immediately I would use paper to create the design.
 I folded and cut paper into a custom typeface used throughout the exhibition.